Introduction to printmaking techniques

 What is the course about?

-Each session we will focus on different printmaking techniques.
-By trying each of these, hands on, you will gain a broad practical overview of how prints are made and have experience of processes you may wish to develop further.
+We will focus on introducing different printmaking techniques.
+By trying these, hands on, you will gain a broad practical overview of how prints are made and have experience of processes you may wish to develop further.

 What will we cover?